 Things you don’t want to do, and actually don’t need to do.

 Your “frog” is in the first category.
-It is the challenging task, it is the one that can be hard to be motivated to do, it is the one that you desperately want to put off.
+The frog is in the challenging task.
+It is the task that needs motivation.
+It is the task that you desperately want to put off.

 Once you know what your “frog” is…the next step is to take action.
 Like many other productivity experts, Tracey suggests breaking down the “frog” task into multiple small “chunks” of work.
-He suggests that the endorphin rush you get from ticking off your to-do list is a motivator in and of itself (he does not cite any evidence for his claim).
-I can’t fight that notion that once the big, ugly task is over, the rest of the day can feel like a cakewalk!
+He suggests that the endorphin rush from ticking off your to-do list is a motivator in and of itself.
+I agree that once the big, ugly task is over, the rest of the day can feel like a cakewalk!

 As a fun reminder to tackle their frogs, I got everyone in the training these little froggies to keep at their desk.